 For train geeks and people who just like train journeys alike, the trains in Myanmar are awesome.
 They aren’t exactly top of the range but for the experience alone, these really are a great way to get around the country.
-The network is pretty extensive also.

 You can also get buses around cities.
 Yangon has the best system and boasts a regular fleet plus the Yangon BRT (Bus Rapid Transit), which is a good way to get around.
-The buses are air-conditioned, which is a lifesaver when it’s BOILING.
-Both of these are SAFE.
+The buses are air-conditioned, which is a lifesaver when it’s boiling.
+Both of these are safe.

 Long distance buses are another way of getting around the country and these range in quality.
 From luxury night coaches that serve free refreshments and have TVs in the headrests, to not so good buses that have one TV that plays the same Burmese music videos and soaps on loop (if you’re lucky).
 Riding a bus is always an experience, though.

 The best thing to do?
 Research.
 Companies vary and asking your guesthouse which company they’re using will at least prepare you.